Podium

 Huggins, Mike, Flat Racing and British Society 1790-1914: A Social and Economic History (London: Frank Cass Publishing, 2000)

-Lipovetsky, Gilles, The Empire of Fashion, (Princeton: Princeton University Press, 2002)
+Lipovetsky, Gilles, The Empire of Fashion: Dressing Modern Democracy (Woodstock: Princeton University Press, 1994)

 Nietzsche, Friedrich, Thus Spoke Zarathustra, (London: Penguin Classics, 1974)